chuot/rdio-scanner/README.md

 * Control active talkgroups by their system or group
 * Easy to install and configure

+## Demo sites

+Consult the Wiki page for Rdio Scanner installations accessible to the public, or even add your own!

+Consult the [Wiki page](https://github.com/chuot/rdio-scanner/wiki) for publicly accessible *Rdio Scanner*, **or even add you own!**

 ## Screenshots

 ### Main screen